LSURice/program-website/people.md

 pic="img/people/frank_profile_pic.jpg"

-top-p1="Dr. Maulana is a postdoctoral associate with Dr. Famoso.
+top-p1="Dr. Maulana is a postdoctoral associate.
 His research involves developing, validating, and optimizing genomic prediction methodologies for immediate application in the breeding program.
 The primary goal of his research is to reduce costs, while improving breeding efficiency